-Why People May Not Answer Your Calls or Texts
+Why Someone Doesn't Answer Your Texts

 People traveling will often hit areas where there is no reception.
 Consider these: